CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~
 *in* ``[<a>]`` *item* ``<a>`` *→* ``[<a>]``

-Replace the first item of the list
+Replace the first item of the list.

 .. code:: lisp